orangejuice/blog/content/2024-06-04-the-ai-revolution-our-immortality-or-extinction/post.en.md

 tags: [AI]
 ---

-> Reposted from [Wait but why](https://waitbutwhy.com/2015/01/artificial-intelligence-revolution-2.html) by Tim Urban, January 27, 2015
+> Reposted from [Wait but why](https://waitbutwhy.com/2015/01/artificial-intelligence-revolution-2.html), authored by Tim Urban, January 27, 2015

 (This is Part 2, read [Part 1 of this post](2024-06-04-the-ai-revolution-the-road-to-superintelligence))